 And then you'll be right on the old debate: what is restoration?
 Are you going to copy exactly what was there, without adding anything, or is there some room for that little bit extra?
 These are things I don't think up all on my own.
 But I am happy with the outcome, it's quite a bit more interesting for me this way, because I don't have to just slavishly copy what was already there, but can put something of myself in it.

-The old work has something very playful, what must be a result of carving in the in the direct carving method, and only after a round on the scaffolding around the tower, I began to see it.
+The old work has something very playful, what must be a result of carving in the direct carving method, and only after a round on the scaffolding around the tower, I began to see it.
 That's why the new work should preferably also have that directness, with traces of the chiseling still visible, and carved not quite super crisp and clean.
 And therefore the Muschelkalk is such a good choice: that coarseness of the tuff partly returns in the new stone, but something more can be made of it.

 But there are also little reliefs that are absolutley unclear as to what they portray.
 On the left a picture: it is a couple of spiky protrusions, perhaps with a band surrounding it.
 If you know what it is you tell me.
 After a brief discussion it was decided to let the mystery be, and I copied it without much changes.